specter-cfd/SPECTER/src/README.txt

 https://doi.org/10.1016/j.parco.2011.05.004

 CUDA paralellization is described in: Rosenberg, D., Mininni, P. D., Reddy, R., & Pouquet, A. (2018).
 GPU parallelization of a hybrid pseudospectral fluid turbulence framework using CUDA.
 Available at http://arxiv.org/abs/1808.01309

 We ask users to cite this paper when referencing SPECTER.

-#TODO
+Fontana, M., Bruno, O. P., Mininni P. D. & Dmitruk P.; Fourier continuation method for incompressible fluids with boundaries.
+arXiv: 2002.01392.